 - Not having a Contact Us or Sponsored Post Page on your blog

-- Not joining influencer marketing marketplace
+- Not joining the influencer marketing marketplace

 - Slow response to a brand email

-Brand using blogger outreach tools like Ninja Outreach, BuzzSumo, PitchBox, and so on to find a prospective blogger for collaboration reach out to many bloggers, and only select a few that are fast to reply their message.
+Brand using blogger outreach tools like Ninja Outreach, BuzzSumo, PitchBox, and so on to find a prospective blogger for collaboration reach out to many bloggers, and only select a few that are fast to reply to their message.

-You should reply to brand email fast, if you want to be selected for the campaign.
-Your blog email account must be active and you should check your email daily.
+You should reply to brand email fast if you want to be selected for the campaign.
+Your blog email account must be active, and you should check your email daily.

 - Not knowing how much to charge

 Do you have any mistakes you make as a blogger in influencer marketing?
-Do you reach out to brands or rely on influencer marketplace?
+Do you reach out to brands or rely on the influencer marketplace?
 Let us know in the comments section below!

 1 thought on “6 Costly Mistakes To Avoid As A Blogger In Influencer Marketing”